How to Prepare for the Oregon Foster Care Home Study

 Universal Requirements (All Oregon Properties)

 Sleeping space.
-Each foster child must have their own bed (no sharing required for age-appropriate siblings at ODHS discretion) with appropriate bedding.
+Each foster child must have their own bed with appropriate bedding.
 Cribs must meet current CPSC standards — no drop-side rails, no used cribs with missing parts.
-Children may share a room with household members of the same gender in age-appropriate configurations.
+Children may share a room in age-appropriate configurations assessed by ODHS.

 Weapon and firearm storage.
 Oregon has specific requirements for households with firearms.
-All firearms must be stored unloaded in a locked container or with a trigger lock, with ammunition stored separately.
-This requirement is non-negotiable, and your certifier will ask about and verify firearms storage.
+All firearms must be stored unloaded in a locked container, with ammunition stored separately and locked.
+Your certifier will ask about and verify firearms storage.
 If you have firearms, resolve this before your inspection day.

 Medication and household chemical storage.
 All medications and toxic household chemicals must be stored in locked or child-inaccessible locations.
 This includes over-the-counter medications, vitamins, and supplements.
 Certifiers check bathroom cabinets, kitchen cabinets, and garage storage.

 Smoke detectors and carbon monoxide detectors.
-Working smoke detectors on every floor and outside each sleeping area; working carbon monoxide detector if the home has any combustion appliances.
+Working smoke detectors in every bedroom and on every floor; carbon monoxide detectors within 15 feet of bedrooms.
 Test them before your inspection.

 Swimming pools, hot tubs, and water features.
 Any swimming pool, hot tub, or standing water feature must be enclosed by a fence with a self-latching, child-inaccessible gate.
 Above-ground pools must have their ladders secured or removed when not in use.